tkubica12/kubernetes-demo/README.md

 # TO DO
 * Revisit all parts to support AKS GA
+* HPA scaling with metrics from Prometheus such as requests per second
 * Upgrade to latest Istio
 * Upgrade to latest Draft
 * AAD based RBAC with AKS